-Frank Bowman's exemplary safety record in running the US Navy's nuclear submarine program indicates his deep understanding of process safety and its implementation in a widely dispersed workforce.
-Combined with his specific knowledge of BP's safety goals from his work on the BP Independent Safety Review Panel, and his special interest in climate change, he brings a unique perspective to the board and the SEEAC.
+Frank Bowman's exemplary safety record in running the US Navy's nuclear submarine program indicates his deep understanding of process safety and its implementation.
+Frank makes a substantial contribution to the safety culture within BP.
+Combined with his specific knowledge of BP's safety goals from his work on the BP Independent Safety Review Panel and his special interest in climate change, he brings an important perspective to the board and the SEEAC.
+He has led the oversight of BP's compliance with the agreements with the US government stemming from the Deepwater Horizon accident.

-In addition, Frank's experience of the US and global political and regulatory systems is a valuable asset to the geopolitical committee.
+Frank's experience of the US and global political and regulatory systems is a valuable asset to the geopolitical committee.